john-titor-master/bombcrypto-superbot/README.md

 This bot is a product of reverse engineering Bombcrypto game.
 It simulates the game and send messages using `websocket`.
 Since it does not require a browser to work, the main usage is for **multi-account**.
 Have fun!

+## Features

+It does the following:
+- Automatic farming on Treasure Hunt
+- Automatic Adventure mode (see usage section)
+- Handles Home feature if a house is available

 ## Installation

 You need the following packages installed for this bot to work: